Welcome to the Oxford University Cycling Club!

 Q: Does OUCC organise any trips or special events?

 Yes, lots.
-As well as travelling to all sorts of races (road, track, MTB…) all over the country, the club also organises an annual January training camp to the Costa Blanca, Spain and a summer tour (this year to the French Alps, last year it was Italy).
-There are also touring weekend most terms plus occasional special events like velodrome trips and the annual reliability ride.
+As well as travelling to all sorts of races (road, track, MTB…) all over the country, the club also organises an annual January training camp to the Costa Blanca, Spain and a summer tour (in previous years, we have been to French Alps and Dolomites).
+There are also occasional special events like velodrome trips and the annual reliability ride.
 Ultimately, if there is enthusiasm for a particular excursion, we can make it happen.
 The calendar is worth a look to get a better idea of what we’ve got planned.

 Q: Can I buy club kit?
 How?